Posted May 15, 2017 by

 While these aspects of location, time period, and type of work can add endless diversity to an excavation season, the biggest contributor to this diversity is the team you are working with.
 One of my favorite aspects of excavating is the variety of people who participate.
 Volunteers usually represent an array of nationalities, a wide age range, and multiple religions.
 Moreover, the early mornings, Mediterranean heat, and long hours of physical labor allows for opportunities to see people at their best and sometimes their worst.
 While I love the work, the history, and the overseas experience, I equally anticipate meeting the staff members and volunteers on-site, learning to work with them and hearing about their lives and perspectives.
 I am particularly excited to be on staff at Tel Shimron this summer, and hope to help my team work well together.

-Abby VanderHart '17 is a biblical archaeology major and serves as the co-captain of the Taekwondo club at Wheaton.
+is a major and serves as the co-captain of the Taekwondo club at Wheaton.
 Photo captions (top to bottom): Area K team at Megiddo (2014); Abby teaching local school children about the Ground Penetrating Radar work at Tel Shimron (2016); students working at Ashkelon uncovering a crusader “Snake Tower” (2014).

 To read more about Wheaton’s biblical archaeology program, read Sarah Ostertag’s Wheaton magazine article and an interview with Dr. Daniel Master.
-To learn more about Wheaton, connect with Wheaton College Undergraduate Admissions.
-Set up a visit, or apply now.
+To learn more about Wheaton, with Wheaton College Undergraduate Admissions.
+Set up a , or .